ash-project/ash/documentation/topics/security/policies.md

 A condition or a list of conditions can also be moved inside the `policy` block.

-This way can make a really long list of conditions easier to read.
+This can make a really long list of conditions easier to read.

 ```elixir
 policies do